omunroe-com/http2specwiki/Proxy-User-Stories.md

 ## Gautam's Mobile Identity Proxy

 Gautam runs a Mobile Identity Proxy in a Mobile Network and needs to add the real/anonymous mobile identity of the user as HTTP header, to facilitate the seamless authentication of the user by the service provider.

+## Bob's Music Service

+Bob manages a very popular Rock music web site based on individual subscription and per month fee.
+To develop his business he partnered with a mobile operator who wants to provide rock music as bonus to his premium data subscribers.
+Alice is fond of Rock music.
+Thanks to her premium data subscription plan, Alice has an unlimited access to a Rock music web site.
+Thanks to service augmentation Alice has a seamless access to its favorite streaming music.
+Alice loves this seamless approach which protects her privacy and avoids her to remember yet another login and password couple.